MicrosoftDocs/azure-devops-docs/docs/organizations/projects/create-project.md

 ::: moniker range="azure-devops"

-If you choose to add a team project from Visual Studio/Team Explorer, you'll be redirected to the web portal.
 Creating a project from Team Explorer isn't supported for Azure DevOps Services.
+If you try, Team Explorer redirects you to the web portal.

 ::: moniker-end

 ::: moniker range=">= tfs-2018 <= azure-devops-2019"

 > [!NOTE]
 > For TFS 2018 and later versions, users are redirected to the web portal.
 Creating a project from Visual Studio/Team Explorer is not supported for TFS 2018 and later versions, including Azure DevOps Server 2019 and Azure DevOps Services.
 >
 > TFS 2018 and later versions no longer support native integration with SharePoint products.
 If you're planning to upgrade to TFS 2018, read [About SharePoint integration](../../report/sharepoint-dashboards/about-sharepoint-integration.md) to learn about the options available to you.